-Fixed-term leases typically obligate tenants for a set period of time, such as one year.
-Depending on the state, tenants may have the right to move out before the lease term ends—for example, if the rental unit violates health or safety codes—without further liability for payment of rent.
-In addition, in many states, landlords must take reasonable effort to re-rent a unit (no matter what the tenant’s reason for leaving) without charging the tenant for rent through the end of the lease term.
+Fixed-term leases obligate tenants for a set period of time, such as one year.
+In some situations, and depending on state law, tenants might have the right to move out before the lease expires without further liability for payment of rent.
+In addition, in many states, landlords must make reasonable efforts to rerent a unit (regardless of the tenant’s reason for leaving), and cannot continue to charge the former tenant for rent after finding a new tenant.
 This is called the landlord’s duty to mitigate damages.
-Read on to learn your state rules covering tenant rights to break a lease, including when it is legally justified (often the case if the tenant is a victim of domestic violence), and tenant options if they want to break a lease without a legally acceptable reason.
+Read on to learn your state's rules about breaking a lease, including when it might be legally justified to leave early, and what tenants can do if they want to break a lease without having a legally acceptable reason to do so.

 State-by-State Rules on Tenants Rights to Break a Rental Lease: